-Oftentimes, organizations (including leadership) fail to grasp the importance of internal communications and the impact it has on employee engagement.
+Oftentimes, organizations (including leadership) fail to grasp the importance of internal communication and the impact it has on employee engagement.

 It’s been proven time and time again how important company culture has to do with lending employees a positive experience.
 For example, having a good company culture helps attract top talent, reduce involuntary turnover, and keep employees happy and productive.

 But what about internal communications?
-How many companies are taking internal communications into account when considering the employee experience?
+How many companies are taking internal communication into account when considering the employee experience?

 What internal communications has to do with employee engagement

 In our Glassdoor report, “What Culture and Engagement Have to do with Employee Retention”, we found most internal communicators eventually align their function’s purpose around employee engagement.

 Internal communications is a way to communicate the unique story of an organization while representing every individual within the company.
 This includes culture, identity, and perception.
 So it makes sense to align transparent communication around employee engagement.

 Let’s talk about the benefits of employee engagement.